 For those who aren’t knowledgeable in programming, third party applications such as Bf Bot Manager enable you to transact pre-defined betting strategies, such as Dutching, through the Betfair API.

 Betfair offers both tote (Betfair SP) and betting exchange environments for racing.

 Betfair’s commissions for overseas racing venues is 5%, which is the same as for sport.
 The market base rates for thoroughbred, harness and greyhound races in Australia range between 6% and 8%.
 This difference is due to fees that Betfair pays to Australian racing bodies.
-The figure below shows the current base commission rates for Australian racing (UPDATE: Queensland rates have since dropped from 8% to 6%):
+The figure below shows the current base commission rates for Australian racing:

 For less popular events, liquidity is generally poor leading up to the race, with 99% of the matched amounts often transacted in the minutes leading up to the race.
 We’ve seen matched amounts jump from $200 to $20,000 in the space of a minute prior to a race start.